• Courses

 Anyway, back to the main topic.
 I hope I won’t intimidate you too much with the following example.
 In my other (broader) guide on Click Tracking in GTM, I showed a case where CSS Selectors are really useful.
 Here it goes.

 Unfortunately, not everything is that easy.
-Turns out that one button actually consists of two elements: button text and button background/rectangle.
+It turns out that one button consists of two elements: button text and button background/rectangle.

 If those two elements have similar IDs or Classes, using Click ID or Click Classes variables might still work.
 Take a look at the screenshot below.